xeolabs/scenejs/README.markdown

  });
 ```

-This layer uses the [image plugin](build/latest/plugins/texture/image.js), which simply fetches an image file and
+This layer uses the [image plugin](build/latest/plugins/texture/image.js), which is shown below.
+This plugin simply
-tweaks its dimensions to be a power-of-two (as currently required by WebGL):
+fetches an image file and tweaks its dimensions to be a power-of-two, as currently required by WebGL.
+It's actually
+redundant because SceneJS does that anyway, but it makes a nice example:

 ```javascript
 SceneJS.Plugins.addPlugin(